aliteke/AutonomicChess/README.txt

-in order to run this program first use pip to install the packages chess, pandas, and matplotlib A demonstration testing the autonomic manager in action can be run with the following command py .\runAutonomicChessTest.py
+in order to run this program first use pip to install the packages chess, pandas, matplotlib, pgn2data and pgmpy.
+A demonstration testing the autonomic manager in action can be run with the following command py .\runAutonomicChessTest.py